olivierbrcknr/kaboom/pages/Rules.md

 ### Adding A Card To The Player's Hand

-If the player decides to add the card to their hand, the card is covertly swopped with one of the cards lying in front of them. **The position must not be changed!** The card that has been there previously is then put onto the _graveyard_.
+If the player decides to add the card to their hand, the card is covertly swapped with one of the cards lying in front of them. **The position must not be changed!** The card that has been there previously is then put onto the _graveyard_.

 ### Playing A Card From The Deck